Language: EN

 0

 Why was 10 symbols chosen and not 7 or 12?
 Because potato, absolutely for no reason.
-Well yes, look at your hands and count your fingers, that’s the thing.
+Well, yes, look at your hands and count your fingers; that’s where the thing goes 🖐️.

-In addition, 10 is a number of symbols that we find comfortable to memorize.
-Working with 500 symbols would make it very difficult to operate, because of our memorization capacity.
+Moreover, 10 is a number of symbols that is comfortable for us to memorize.
+Working with 500 symbols would make it very difficult to operate, due to our capacity for memorization.

-But apart from that, we could have chosen any other base, or any other set and number of symbols.
-And, now, we would see it as the most normal thing in the world, as we do with the decimal system.
+But aside from this, we could have taken any other base or any other set and number of symbols.
+Now we would see it as the most normal thing in the world (just like we do with the decimal system).

-The thing is that we are so used to working in the decimal system, that any other representation “confuses us”.
+What happens is that we are so used to working in the decimal system that any other representation “confuses us”.
 But keep in mind that any of these representations is as valid as any other.